torquebox/torquebox.org/news/2014-12-05-torquebox-4-0-0-alpha1-released.md

-Using Phusion's own benchmarking kit, modified to test against TorqueBox 4.0.0.alpha1 instead of TorqueBox 3 and with Raptor's turbocaching disabled, I get the following results when running their hello world Rack benchmark:
+Using Phusion's own benchmarking kit, modified to test against TorqueBox 4.0.0.alpha1 instead of TorqueBox 3 and with Raptor's turbocaching disabled, I get the following results when running their hello world Rack benchmark.
+The relative performance of each is all that matters here - the actual requests per second numbers will be different on every machine.

 <img src="/images/benchmarks/phusion_kit_hello_world.png"/>

-The relative performance of each is all that matters here - the actual requests per second numbers will be different on every machine.
-As you can see, TorqueBox 4 leads the pack and Passenger 5 brings up the rear.

 We love friendly competition among other web servers and encourage everyone to continue to push the boundaries of Ruby web server